JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

   * ### Questions

+* Where will users be able to view reviews?
+    - Users will be able to review their reviews on their shelf

+* Can users create reviews?
+    - Yes

+* Can users delete reviews?
+    - Yes

+* Can users leave a rating without having to make a review?
+    - Yes

+* Will there be a max length on the review text?
+    - Yes there will not be a minimum length but there will be a max length

+* Can a user leave multiple reviews for a single podcast?
+    - Yes

+* In what order will reviews be displayed on the podcasts
+    - The reviews will be ordered from higest rating to lowest rating

 * ### Acceptance Criteria

-## Genres
-* ### Questions:

-* Will the podcasts on a user's profile page be organized by genre?
-    - Yes, the podcasts on a user's profile page will be organized by genre.

-* Will the podcasts on the pod feed be organized by genre?
-    - Yes, the podcasts on the pod feed will be organized by genre.

-* Will a user be able to search for podcasts by genre?
-    - Yes, a user will be able to search for podcasts by genre.

-* Will there be a separate page for each genre of podcast?
-    - A user will be able to view all podcasts of a specific genre, but each genre will not have it's own separate page.

-* Will a user be able to choose a favorite genre?
-    - A user will have podcasts suggested to them based on podcasts they have rated and reviewed.

-* Will podcasts be suggested for a user based on their favorite genre's?

-* ### Acceptance Criteria:
-* Given that I am a Logged in user I want to interact with genres
+* Given that I am a Logged in user I want to interact with podcast reviews
+    * I want to be able to view reviews
-	- As a User I want to be able to see all the podcasts in that genre so that I can Discover new podcasts by genre
+    * I want to be able to create new reviews
-	- As a User I want to be able to favorite a particular genre so that I can Check out only the genres I like
+    * I want to be able to delete my old reviews
+    * When a review is at max length any additional characters will not be entered and the user is given an error message letting them know